asmcup/runtime/README.md

 ## Memory Size

-All programs are 256-bytes in size and are mapped into an 8-bit address space.
+All programs are 256 bytes in size and are mapped into an 8-bit address space.
 While there are instructions to operate 32-bit float data the address bus itself is 8-bits.